casics/nostril/README.md

 sudo python3 -m pip install .
 ```

+Both of these installation approaches should automatically install some Python dependencies that Nostril relies upon, namely [plac](https://micheles.github.io/plac/), [tabulate](https://pypi.org/project/tabulate/), [humanize](https://pypi.org/project/humanize/), and [pytest](https://pypi.org/project/pytest/).

 ► Using Nostril
 ---------------

 The basic usage is very simple.
-Nostril provides a function named `nonsense()`.
+Nostril provides a Python function named `nonsense()`.
 This function takes a single text string as an argument and returns a Boolean value as a result.
 Here is an example:

 ```python
 from nostril import nonsense